sanand0/til/llms.md

   - Since unstructured data is now more valuable, there will be a growth in data engineering on unstructured data.
 - 20 Jun 2025.
 [Models.dev](https://models.dev/) is an open source database and API of LLM models
 - 19 Jun 2025.
 Logprobs are back on models in Vertex AI.
 [Ref](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/logprobs/intro_logprobs.ipynb)
 - 19 Jun 2025.
 For all AI code, review it, _learn_ from it and _share_ learnings.
 That prevents bugs AND we learn in the process.
-[Ref](https://www.shayon.dev/post/2025/164/pitfalls-of-premature-closure-with-llm-assisted-coding/)
+[Ref](https://www.shayon.dev/post/2025/164/pitfalls-of-premature-closure-with-llm-assisted-coding/) #ai-coding
 - 19 Jun 2025.
 AI coding requires a skilled developer _and_ domain expert to _spec_ and to _review_.
-It now makes sense now for devs and users to pair program [Simon Willison](https://simonwillison.net/2025/Jun/18/coding-agents/)
+It now makes sense now for devs and users to pair program [Simon Willison](https://simonwillison.net/2025/Jun/18/coding-agents/) #ai-coding
 - 19 Jun 2025.
 In the world of AI, _imagination_ (asking for things we didn't know we could ask for) will be a diferentiator.
 - 16 Jun 2025.
 [When vibe-coding](https://github.com/sanand0/datastories/tree/main/code-vs-domain), I sometimes change the requirement (e.g. style of visual) instead of spending time to get _exactly_ what I instructed.
 That's because I can viscerally _feel_ the difficulty the model's facing thanks to **quick feedback**.
 A domain expert vibe coding will be able to feel this too.
-Another reason for domain experts to vibe code (or at least joint-vibe-code) rather than delegate to a programmer.
+Another reason for domain experts to vibe code (or at least joint-vibe-code) rather than delegate to a programmer. #ai-coding
 - 15 Jun 2025.
 Notes on model coding styles.
-[Generative AI WhatsApp Group](https://github.com/sanand0/generative-ai-group/blob/main/2025-06-15/podcast-2025-06-15.md)
+[Generative AI WhatsApp Group](https://github.com/sanand0/generative-ai-group/blob/main/2025-06-15/podcast-2025-06-15.md) #ai-coding
   - Claude 4 writes exhaustive professionally styled code but struggles over long conversations.
   - Gemini 2.5 Pro produces working but “spaghetti” code.
   - GPT 4.1 is fast and good, the go-to for usual coding tasks.
   - Claude easily swings toward your style but Gemini is stubborn.
   - GPT models tend to hallucinate more on bigger tasks.
 - 15 Jun 2025.
 Documentation can become technical debt.
 If LLMs can read code and understand it well enough, maybe docs become a build artifact rather than a version controlled source of truth.
-[Refactoring Podcast: The Future of Dev Tools 🔧 — with Dennis Pilarinos](https://podcasters.spotify.com/pod/show/lucaronin/episodes/The-Future-of-Dev-Tools---with-Dennis-Pilarinos-e345aa6) [35:56](https://anchor.fm/s/ee484c90/podcast/play/104032006/https%3A%2F%2Fd3ctxlq1ktw2nl.cloudfront.net%2Fstaging%2F2025-5-12%2F402043134-44100-2-ca0ced06f32e2.mp3#t=2156)
+[Refactoring Podcast: The Future of Dev Tools 🔧 — with Dennis Pilarinos](https://podcasters.spotify.com/pod/show/lucaronin/episodes/The-Future-of-Dev-Tools---with-Dennis-Pilarinos-e345aa6) [35:56](https://anchor.fm/s/ee484c90/podcast/play/104032006/https%3A%2F%2Fd3ctxlq1ktw2nl.cloudfront.net%2Fstaging%2F2025-5-12%2F402043134-44100-2-ca0ced06f32e2.mp3#t=2156) #ai-coding
 - 15 Jun 2025.
 AI should be explicitly contrarian to avoid sycophancy.
 [Ref](https://dayafter.substack.com/p/the-emperors-new-llm)
   - To enable this, I've added this line to my ChatGPT traits: `Adopt a skeptical, questioning approach.
 Challenge the user.`
 - 11 Jun 2025.
 Almost _every_ industry will enact some form of AI backlash.
 At that point, I expect model evaluation will become a powerful service and in great demand.